Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

-A scalable solver has an operator complexity that is bounded independently of $L$.
+An efficient multigrid cycle should have an operator complexity that is bounded independently of $L$ (so that the cost of the work on the coarse levels relative to the fine-level work is bounded by a constant independent of the problem size and the number of levels).
 In fact, if one uses ideal coarse-grid operators, $\Phi_{\ell+1} = \Phi_{\ell}^m\, \forall \ell$, the solver will have an operator complexity equal to $L$.
-In contrast, a two-level solver using our above heuristic that $\texttt{nnz}(\Phi_{2}) \approx \texttt{nnz}(\Phi_{1})$ has an operator complexity of roughly $1 + 1/m$, and a multilevel solver obeying this heuristic on all levels has a complexity bounded above by $m/(m-1) = 1 + 1/(m-1)$.
-In the following sections, we will compare measured operator complexities with these ideal complexities.
+In contrast, in our reference case where $\texttt{nnz}(\Psi) = \texttt{nnz}(\Phi)$, a two-level solver has an operator complexity bounded by $1 + 1/m$, and a multilevel solver obeying this condition on all levels has a complexity bound of $1 + 1/(m-1)$.
+In the following sections, we will compare measured operator complexities for the coarse operators $\Psi$ we derive with these reference complexities.